 The core of Phantom is made up of a group of passionate splitboarders and outdoor enthusiasts.
 This same passion and love for the sport is held by our customers.
 Phantom exists in order to continuously improve upon the experience of the sport that we all love...Splitboarding!

 John Keffler - Founder & Owner / CEO / Designer

 John is a full-time aerospace engineer and a part-time splitboard binding and boot developer.
 With a Master’s Degree in mechanical engineering and a specialization in heat transfer and fluid mechanics, John works for NASA's Orion program engineering a spacecraft designed to explore deep space.
 What started out as an idea and a dream that came to fruition in the garage, has now turned into a rapidly growing company with riders all over the world.
 John is stoked to see the dream catching on!

 Alex Gelb - Owner / COO

 Alex is a long time customer turned partner in Phantom .
 He’s been splitboarding since 2012 and quickly realized that season that his soft boot set up wasn’t going to perform the way he wanted.
-Alex started reading about hard boot bindings and took the plunge the following year, never looking back.
+Alex started reading about hard boot bindings and took the plunge with a set of Phantoms the following year, never looking back.
 Having ridden on several iterations of the bindings as a customer gives him a unique perspective on the business and the products.
+He helped John test various products over the years, and the two became friends and riding partners.
 Alex has been a relentless advocate of the split tech system for many years, as his friends will confirm.
 He spends most of his free time riding around Summit County, specifically the Gore and 10mile Ranges.
 He has a background in finance and will be handling the day to day operations of the company, including customer service and sales.
-In addition to his role at Phantom Snow Industries, Alex volunteers with Summit County Rescue Group, an all volunteer search and rescue organization.
+In addition to his role at Phantom, Alex volunteers with Summit County Rescue Group, an all volunteer search and rescue organization.

 Barrows Worm De Geldern